UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/templates/feedback_template.md

 **Step 2: Find the feedback template you wish to edit**

 * On the Feedback templates page, find the template you wish to edit.
 You may wish to use the `SEARCH` function to search for the name or description if there are a lot of templates.
 * You may wish to make a copy of the feedback template you want to edit.
 To do this, click the `CLONE` function on the template you wish to make a copy of.
-Note: the clone will be renamed 'Copy of (name)' and will be edded to the end of the list of feedback templates.
+Note: the clone will be renamed 'Copy of (name)' and will be added to the end of the list of feedback templates.

 > **_NOTE:_** The cloning feature is useful if you wish to make changes to a feedback template and keep a copy of the original version for reference.
-It is good practice to make copies of templates in case the previous version needs to be utilised in the future.
+It is good practice to make copies of templates in case the previous version needs to be utilized in the future.

 **Step 3: Edit the template**